 Because if you go to court it is not going to look great that you have not even billed for it yet.
 The excuse that you did not bill for it because it was not approved, only makes things worse.
 Then the judge is going to say that if it was not approved you should not be asking for it now.
 So billing for disputed items at the right time is critical to support a future legal case that you may have.

 You should always secure your payment with whatever is available to you to secure your payment.
 Some of the options you have, are talked about below:

 1. Personal guarantee

-A personal guarantee is a written agreement signed by an individual which says that to the extent that the customer doesn’t make the payment, that they will stand in the place of that customer to make good on the debt.
+A personal guarantee is a written agreement signed by an individual which says that to the extent that the customer does not make the payment, that they will stand in the place of that customer to make good on the debt.

 2. Joint check agreements

 This is another way that you can secure your right to be paid.
-A joint check agreement is typically as agreement between the two parties above you.
-So if you are a sub, it would be between the owner and the contractor.
+A joint check agreement is typically an agreement between the two parties above you.
+So if you are a subcontractor, it would be between the owner and the contractor.